Daut Demaku

-Daut Demaku (born October 13, 1944, in the Abria village, Drenica, Kosovo), is an Albanian writer and lecturer of the course "The Art of Positive Thinking".
+Daut Demaku is an Albanian writer and lecturer of the course "The Art of Positive Thinking".

 Biography

 He was schooled in his hometown and in Pristina.
 He edited the student newspaper of Kosovo "Bota e Re" (New World) and was president of the League of Students of Kosovo.

 A long time was editor of the editorial desk of Rilindja Magazine, editor of the book publishing Agricultural Cooperative in Pristina and finally the director of Rilindja Publishing House.
 His works are translated into English, Norwegian, Macedonian and Serbian.